Introduction

 Funding

-My research is currently supported by the Foreign Young Talent Program from the China's Ministry of Science and Technology (MOST).
-Previously, my work was funded by the Research Fund for International Young Scientists (RFIS-I) from the National Natural Science Foundation of China (NSFC) and the President's International Fellowship Initiative (PIFI) for Visiting Scientists from the Chinese Academy of Sciences (CAS).
-My doctoral research was additionally supported through international research mobility grants from the Spanish Government.
+My research is currently possible thanks to the Foreign Young Talent Program from the China's Ministry of Science and Technology (MOST).
+Previously, my work has also been funded by the Research Fund for International Young Scientists (RFIS-I) from the National Natural Science Foundation of China (NSFC) and the President's International Fellowship Initiative (PIFI) for Visiting Scientists from the Chinese Academy of Sciences (CAS).
+My doctoral research was financed by the Spanish Government through several grants.
+I am very grateful to all these institutions for their support.